Jokowi invites people to welcome 2022 with a new spirit - ExBulletin

 Jokowi invites people to welcome 2022 with a new spirit

-Kastara.ID, Jakarta – President Joko Widodo (Jokowi) has stated that the people of Indonesia have passed the year 2021 with various tests.
-From the Covid-19 pandemic, the economic recession and the strong global uncertainty.
+Kastara.ID, Jakarta – President Joko Widodo (Jokowi) has stated that the Indonesian people have passed 2021 with various tests.
+From the Covid-19 pandemic, the economic slowdown and the great global uncertainty.

-With the various trials and challenges that the Indonesian nation has gone through, Jokowi stressed that he has strengthened and united the whole community.
+With the different trials and challenges experienced by the Indonesian nation, Jokowi stressed that he has strengthened and united the whole community.

-In the same post, the Head of State invited the public to welcome 2022 with a new spirit and to work to achieve an advanced Indonesia.
+In the same post, the head of state called on the public to welcome 2022 with a new spirit and work to move Indonesia forward.

-“With this forge, we welcome 2022 with a new spirit, working for advanced Indonesia,” he added.
+Through this forge, we welcome 2022 with a new spirit, working for an advanced Indonesia, he added.

-Meanwhile, Cabinet Secretary (Setkab) Pramono Anung is grateful to the Indonesian nation for making it through 2021 well, although it won’t be easy.
-He hopes that the various challenges encountered will become experiences of improvement in 2022.
+Meanwhile, Cabinet Secretary (Setkab) Pramono Anung is grateful that the Indonesian nation is able to cope well from 2021, although it won’t be easy.
+He hopes that the different challenges will become experiences to be improved in 2022.

-“Indonesia is grateful, Indonesia is lucky that we can go through (the year 2021) well.
-Hopefully 2021 will bring us experience to improve in 2022,” Pramono said on the channel.
-Youtube of the Cabinet secretariat. (ant)
+“Indonesia is grateful, Indonesia has the chance to do well (2021) well.
+Hopefully the year 2021 will bring us the experience of improving ourselves in 2022, ”said Pramono of the government secretariat’s Youtube channel. (ant)

 Sources